mle-infrastructure/mle-scheduler/README.md

 ## Development & Milestones for Next Release

 You can run the test suite via `python -m pytest -vv tests/`.
 If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:.
+In future releases I plan on implementing the following:

+- [ ] Clean up TPU GCP VM case
+- [ ] Add local launching of cluster jobs via SSH to headnode
+- [ ] Add Docker/Singularity container setup support
+- [ ] Add Azure support
+- [ ] Add AWS support